KScott6/arboRist_walkthrough/README.md

 > data_curate(project_name, taxa_of_interest, acc_to_exclude, min_region_requirement)

-# Continue pipeline for iqtree2 partitioned analysis (multi-gene tree)
+At this point the data-retrieval steps in arboRist are complete.
+You may continue this pipeline to run a iqtree2 partitioned analysis (multi-gene tree)

 # Step 5:  Separate alignment of region fastas
 At this point, arboRist does not automatically align your sequences for you.